This post was originally published on April 8, 2020 and was most recently updated on March 24, 2021.

 Norseman Distillery has a slew of canned mixers that you can use to craft cocktails at home.
 Each mixer makes two cocktails, and you can purchase a 375-milliliter bottle of spirits with your mixers (I especially like Norseman's whiskey) or use spirits you have at home.
 The selection is ever-changing, with seasonal flavors and a nuanced balance of ingredients; I've tried several different mixers with various spirits and never been disappointed.

-Order online for takeout or delivery.
+Order online for takeout.
 You need to be 21 years old and have a valid ID to pick up alcohol, and under state law each person is limited to one 375-milliliter bottle of spirits per day.

 451 Taft Street NE, Minneapolis; 612-568-6299; norsemandistillery.com